bahmutov/cypress-examples/docs/commands/misc.md

 ### Promises are eager

 As soon as a promise object is created, it start running.
 Other Cypress commands are chained first and run one after another.
-To create a Promise and wrap it after a Cypress commands completes, construct the Promise inside `.than` callback.
+To create a Promise and wrap it after a Cypress commands completes, construct the Promise inside `.then` callback.

 <!-- fiddle cy.wrap() / promises are eager -->